cdarby/jhuHEART/README.md

 ***P vs. NP in popular culture***

 [This episode](http://www.imdb.com/title/tt3125780/) of *Elementary* (CBS, 2013)

+Related to the movie - essay by British mathematician G. H. Hardy [A Mathematician's Apology](https://en.wikipedia.org/wiki/A_Mathematician%27s_Apology)

 ## Schedule
 ### 1. The The Traveling Salesman Problem (TSP)